 Rotate a selected object by holding down the SHIFT key and then click on the object and drag it.

 A undo and redo system keeps track of every change you make in your level.
-You can undo changes by pressing Ctrl+Z. After you undo, you can redo by pressing Ctrl+Y.
+You can undo changes by pressing Z. After you undo, you can redo by pressing Y.

-To place objects, select an object on the object toolbar and then left-click where you want it to appear.
+To place objects, click the Add button (or press SPACE).
+A box will appear showing all of the objects that can be placed.
+Click any object and then left-click where you want it to appear.
 The object will be placed instantly.
 A preview will appear next to the mouse pointer showing exactly where the object will be placed.
-Objects will snap to nearby walls if you move the mouse pointer near the wall.
+Some objects will snap to nearby walls if you move the mouse pointer near the wall.

 Select an object by left-clicking.
 The object’s properties will appear in the property inspector.
 Every object has different properties that affect its behavior.
 Some objects (like some props) don’t have any properties.